 Full ingredient amounts and preparation instructions are in the printable recipe card at the bottom of this post.

-This is a pretty detailed lactose free yogurt recipe, sharing various methods to culture.
-Contrary to popular belief, you can make yogurt with lactose free milk.
+This is a pretty guide using various methods to incubate, or ferment yogurt.
+And, contrary to popular belief, you CAN make yogurt with ultra-pasteurized, lactose free milk.

-You will need to plan ahead on the type of starter you will use, and the method of incubating the prepared milk so that it has a steady, warm heat to incubate in.
-This allows the starter to culture and thicken the milk into yogurt.
+You'll need to plan ahead on the type of starter, and the method of incubating the prepared milk so that it has a steady, warm heat to ferment in.
+This is what thickens the milk.

-There are multiple ways to provide that low steady warmth for the containers of yogurt to set up.
-We will cover the conventional oven, Instant Pot, and Crockpot (slow cooker), and electric yogurt maker methods.
+We will cover using the conventional oven, Instant Pot, and Crockpot (slow cooker), and electric yogurt maker methods.

-You will need live cultures to make homemade yogurt of any kind.
-You can use a 3 tablespoons of the unflavored plain (Greek or regular plain yogurt), or if you don't have any, you can use a dehydrated yogurt starter.
+You'll need live cultures to make homemade yogurt of any kind.
+You can use a 3 tablespoons of the unflavored plain (Greek or regular plain yogurt), or if you don't have any, you can use a dehydrated starter.

 My favorite starter (when I forget to set some yogurt aside to start the next batch) is the Cultures for Health Bulgarian or Greek yogurt starters.